 How we define a complaint

-The full definition of a complaint is in our Handbook glossary.
+Our definition of a complaint is in the FCA Handbook glossary.
 Firms must report complaints from eligible complainants about activities carried out from an establishment maintained by the firm or their appointed representative in the UK.
-Complaints data may also include complaints from retail clients, professional clients and eligible counterparties.
+The complaints data may also include complaints made by retail clients, professional clients, and any other eligible counterparties.